 Fun Gift-Giving Themes for an Office Gift-Exchange

-Edible – Tasty baked treats, gourmet spices, oils, salts and indulgent confections are popular with “foodie” types.
-As well, edible gifts are great because they don’t add extra clutter to the recipient's home.
-Just make sure that if any of the gift exchange participants has food allergies or restricted diets (i.e.; vegan, religious practices, gluten-free) those food restrictions are announced ahead of time so that the gift-giver can chose something the recipient will be able to enjoy.
+- Edible: Tasty baked treats, gourmet spices, oils, salts, and indulgent confections are popular with “foodie” types.
+Edible gifts are also great because they don’t add extra clutter to the recipient's home.
+Just make sure that if any of the gift exchange participants has food allergies or restricted diets (i.e. vegan, religious practices, gluten-free) those food restrictions are announced ahead of time so that the gift-giver can choose something the recipient will be able to enjoy.

-Every gift which is given, even though is be small, is in reality great, if it is given with affection.
+Every gift which is given, even though it be small, is in reality great, if it is given with affection.

 Still not sure what to gift to bring to the office holiday gift exchange?
 Here are a few quick ideas:

 - Fancy, decorative office supplies that will make your coworker's desk feel one of a kind.